 Scholarships and Grants for Day Undergraduate Students

-NDNU Merit Scholarships for Freshmen and Transfers
+NDNU Merit Scholarships for Full time Undergraduate Day Freshmen and Transfer Students

-- Apply for admission by December 1; interviews in January; awards announced in February
+- Apply for admission by December 1

 - Freshmen—minimum 3.8 academic GPA; 600 on each SAT section, including writing